 Urban Fort Play Cafe

 Urban Fort opened late in 2017 and has quickly become a favorite spot for parents and kids.
-This cozy cafe offers BluePrint Coffee to please adults and a breakfast, lunch and snacks focused on pleasing everyone.
+This cozy cafe offers BluePrint Coffee to please adults and breakfast, lunch, and snacks focused on pleasing everyone.
 The imaginative play space is geared to kids aged 0-7.
-They also offer kid and adult classes, workshops, events and parties.
+They also offer kid and adult classes, workshops, events, and parties.

 Milque Toast Bar